PHart3/2-groups-agda/README.md

 We also derive a verified equality between them by way of univalence.

 The code has been checked with Agda 2.6.4.3.
-A preprint outlining our mechanization is located at [2Grp-biequiv-preprint.pdf](2Grp-biequiv-preprint.pdf).
+A preprint outlining our mechanization is located [here](https://phart3.github.io/2Grp-biequiv-preprint.pdf).

 ## Organization